sontungexpt/stilux-dotfiles/README.md

 - mod + shift + s to print a select area and copy it to clipboard, no save the picture
 - printscr to print the full-screen desktop
 - shift + printscr to print a select area and save it to Pictures/Screenshots
-- crtl + printscr to print a window and save it to Pictures/Screenshots
+- crtl + printscr to capture the focused window and save it to the directory
 - mod + shift + f to open flameshot gui
 - mod + t to open thunar file manager
 - mod + g to open github